 Election of Speaker

 After Members have been sworn in the Clerk presides over the election of Speaker.
 The Clerk calls for nominations and the mover and seconder may speak in support of their candidate.
-The Clerk asks the nominee if he or she accepts the nomination.
+The Clerk asks the nominee if they accept the nomination.
 If more than one nomination is received there may be further debate before a secret ballot is conducted.

 The Member elected thanks the House before taking the Chair as Speaker.
 The Mace is then placed on the Table, signifying that the House is properly constituted.
 After the Prime Minister, the Leader of the Opposition and other Members have formally congratulated the new Speaker, the Prime Minister announces a time when the Governor-General will meet the Speaker, usually that afternoon.
 The sitting is then suspended.
-Members reassemble in the Chamber just before the appointed time and accompany the Speaker as he or she leaves the Chamber to be presented to the Governor-General in the Members’ Hall.
+Members reassemble in the Chamber just before the appointed time and accompany the Speaker as they leave the Chamber to be presented to the Governor-General in the Members’ Hall.

 At this presentation the Speaker is usually given an authority by the Governor-General to administer the oath or affirmation to Members not present earlier or to those who may be elected at by-elections during the course of the Parliament.